Venture Capital Investing Around the World

 The Rise of Venture Capital

 Global venture capital spending will continue to rise over the next few years, creating more competition in the marketplace.
 VC firms now have to compete with one another if they hope to land low-risk startups with the most potential in the marketplace.
-Forecasts show the global venture capital investment market is likely to grow at to grow at a CAGR of 27.48% during the period 2018-2022.
+Forecasts show the global venture capital investment market is likely to grow at a CAGR of 27.48% during the period 2018-2022.

 New approaches to VC funding are making it easier for firms and new players to make a splash in the market.
 Fintech companies and other tech startups, including those running on the blockchain, are driving investment growth across all different industries.
 This is disrupting the traditional approach to VC funding, effectively removing banks from the equation.
 In today’s highly competitive marketplace, investors can now engage directly with customers, helping them make faster decisions as they seek high-yielding assets with less risk.